 Every three years, an actuarial valuation is performed to assess the financial position of the plan and adequacy of plan funding.
 The actuary determines an appropriate combined employer and member contribution rate to fund the plan.
-The actuary's calculated contribution rate is based on the entry-age normal cost method, which produces the long-term rate of member and employer contributions sufficient to provide benefits for average future entrants to the plan.
+The actuary's calculated contribution rate is based on the entryage normal cost method, which produces the long-term rate of member and employer contributions sufficient to provide benefits for average future entrants to the plan.
 This rate may be adjusted for the amortization of any actuarial funding surplus and will be adjusted for the amortization of any unfunded actuarial liability.

-The most recent valuation for the Municipal Pension Plan as at December 31, 2015, indicated a \$2,224 million funding surplus for basic pension benefits on a going concern basis.
+The most recent valuation for the Plan as at December 31, 2018, indicated a \$2,866 million funding surplus for basic pension benefits on a going concern basis.

-BCNET paid \$159,577 (2018 - \$120,210) for employer contributions while employees contributed \$140,156 (2018 - \$102,281) to the plan in fiscal 2019.
+BCNET paid \$204,205 (2019 - \$159,577) for employer contributions while employees contributed \$181,075 (2019 - \$140,156) to the plan in fiscal 2020.

-The next valuation will be as at December 31, 2018, with results available in late 2019.
+The next valuation will be as at December 31, 2021, with results available in late 2022.

 Employers participating in the plan record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
-This is because the plan records accrued liabilities and accrued assets for the plan in aggregate, resulting in no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the plan.

-14. Financial Instrument Risk
+13. Financial Instrument Risk